AdaCore/learn/books/Ada_For_The_CPP_Java_Developer/chapters/11_Concurrency.rst

 4. The main procedure calls the *Go* entry.
 Since *After* is suspended on its **accept** statement for this entry, the call succeeds.

-5. Tha main procedure is suspended, and the task *After* is awakened to execute the body of the **accept** statement.
+5. The main procedure is suspended, and the task *After* is awakened to execute the body of the **accept** statement.
 The actual parameter "Main" is passed to the **accept** statement, and the *Put_Line* invocation is executed.
 As a result, the string "After: Main" is displayed.

 6. When the **accept** statement is completed, both the *After* task and the main procedure are ready to run.
 Suppose that the *Main* procedure is given the processor.
 It reaches its **end**, but the local task *After* has not yet terminated.
 The main procedure is suspended.